 (8) The provisions of this section relating to a person nominated for the purpose of appointing new trustees apply whether the appointment is made in a case specified in this section or in a case specified in the instrument (if any) creating the trust, but where a new trustee is appointed under this section in a case specified in that instrument, the appointment shall be subject to the terms applicable to an appointment in that case under the provisions of that instrument.

-(9) In this section, the term “trustee” does not include a personal representative as such.
+(9) In this section, the term trustee does not include a personal representative as such.

 8. New trustee, protection for people dealing with in good faith